Thai Eggplant

 Health Benefits

-- Low in calories and carbohydrates, making them suitable for weight management diets
+- Low in calories and fat, making it ideal for weight management and balanced diets

 Buying Guide